 The announcement of switching to a paid membership structure isn't great news for Stockpile.
 This is because paying almost $60 per year is a massive fee for very small accounts, which might be what your child has.

 The paid membership does have some perks, like granting up to five investing accounts and one adult investing account under one plan.
 Premium members will also be able to invest in additional cryptocurrencies when Stockpile supports this.
 However, most online brokers and trading apps like Robinhood and Public don't charge commissions, so the fact you have to pay for Stockpile isn't very competitive.

 Other potential Stockpile fees include:

 - Account Transfer To Another Brokerage: $75

-This account transfer fee is a downside of Stockpile.
+This account transfer fee is another massive downside of Stockpile.
 When your kid comes of age and wants to move their custodial account to another broker where they're in control, expect a $75 fee.

-If you want to give stocks as a gift, Stockpile is one of your best options.
-This is especially true if you're trying to encourage your kid to take an interest in investing and to learn more about how stocks and ETFs work.
-And since it's gone fee-free, Stockpile is much more appealing for parents than it used to be.
+Stockpile is a popular option for giving stocks as a gift.
+And it's an easy-to-use app if you're trying to encourage your kid to take an interest in investing and to learn more about how stocks and ETFs work.
 The fact you can invest in crypto through a Bitcoin ETF is also a selling point.

-That said, you can always open a custodial account for your child with an online broker instead of using stockpile.
+However, now that Stockpile is switching to a paid membership model, it's not the best choice for every parent.
+Plus, you can always open a custodial account for your child with an online broker instead of using Stockpile.
 And many commission-free online brokers also have more investing options and educational resources than Stockpile does.

 Ally Invest is an excellent choice for parents since it offers a custodial account and has a direct investing option as well as a robo-advisor service.
 Plus, it lets you invest in mutual funds and bonds as well as offering commission-free stock and ETF trades.